-"Hi, I live and work in Oxford as a public health specialist.
+"Hi, I live and work in Oxford in Clinical Research.
 I have a boy, Matias, with Cri du Chat Syndrome.
 He is wonderfully happy but lazy.
-He attends the local special needs school, Mabel Prichard, where I am the vice-chair of the governing body.
+He attends the local special needs school, Mabel Prichard, where I am the Chair of the Governing Body.
 It is a wonderful school, full of life and learning.
-I really enjoy spending time in the school interacting with the teachers and children.
+I really enjoy spending time there, interacting with the teachers and children.
 As such I would recommend to all to become involved with their child's school.
 On the committee of the charity, as well as looking after the finances, I am somewhat of an advisor on all things scientific.
 I try to ensure that what we say and recommend is recognised as effective and is based upon good evidence."

 "I am the administrator of the group and have been since 2008.
 My favourite time of the year is organising the family weekend and love meeting all the new families - as well as the familiar faces.
 Don't hesitate to contact me if you have any questions or just want to get in touch with other families in your area."